Plastic Optical Fibers

 Plastic optical fibers strongly differ from glass fibers in various respects:

-- Many POF have their loss minimum at visible wavelengths, or in the near infrared (at < 1.3 μm) in case of perfluorinated polymers.
+- Many POF have their loss minimum at visible wavelengths, or in the near infrared (at < 1.3 μm) in the case of perfluorinated polymers.
 For comparison, silica fibers have their loss minimum at > 1.5 μm, and some other glasses even at much longer wavelengths.

 - A typical POF has high propagation losses of e.g. 50 or 100 dB/km, whereas silica fibers can achieve a few dB/m (multimode fibers) or even well below 1 dB/km (single-mode fibers).
 Therefore, data transmission with POF is limited to much shorter distances.